GoogleChrome/web.dev/src/site/content/en/blog/hid/index.md

   <figcaption>User prompt for selecting a Nintendo Switch Joy-Con.</figcaption>
 </figure>

-You can also use the optional "exclusionFilters" key in `navigator.hid.requestDevice()` to exclude some devices from the browser picker that are known to be malfunctioning for instance.
+You can also use the optional `exclusionFilters` key in `navigator.hid.requestDevice()` to exclude some devices from the browser picker that are known to be malfunctioning for instance.